-If front-loaders are being coxed, care is to be taken to ensure that the lifejacket does not prevent a cox from escaping in the event of a capsize or sinking (automatic inflation life jackets should not be used).
+In bow coxed boats, care is to be taken to ensure that the lifejacket does not prevent a cox from escaping in the event of a capsize or sinking (automatic inflation life jackets should not be used).
 The cox is responsible for overall safety of the boat and crew.

 Only coxes approved by the Women or Men's Rowing Captain are permitted to cox the 8o.
-Only experienced coxes, with permissions from the Women or Men's Rowing Captain, may cox at night.
+Only experienced coxes, with permissions from the Women or Men's Rowing Captain, may cox in the dark.

-7 Juniors
+8 Juniors